cronkitedata/cronkite-docs/docs/excel/practice/12-excel-baseball.md

 <div style="margin: 20px 20px 20px 20px;background-color:lightgrey;"> Put the category that happens first in time (the <i>independent variable</i>) in the column area, the category that comes later in the row area, and compute the column percentages.
 </div>

+Here's how it works:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/3EDcv-8fRM8" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In our example, it will look like this when you're done:
+Here's how it looks when you're done:

 ![outcomes]({{site.baseurl}}/assets/images/07-xlpivot-diamondbacks6.png)